-With only some 17% of CEOs coming from a sales background, it’s a function in the business that has thwarted many strategic plans and sales revenue results.
-Sales performance is always a conversation but often with little resolution.
+Only 17% of CEOs come from a sales background.
+Sales performance is a business function that has thwarted many strategic plans and sales revenue results.
+It is always a conversation, but often with little resolution.

-But for CEOs, there comes the point where changes or improvements must be made if sales revenue growth is to continue.
+However, for CEOs, there comes a point where changes or improvements must be made if sales revenue growth is to continue.
 The world is not static, and sales and marketing organisations cannot be allowed to stagnate and to operate using now primitive thinking.
-Sales functions can and should be optimised to achieve similar levels of efficiency, transparency, and measurement that would be expected from other functions of the company.
+Sales functions can and should be optimised to achieve similar levels of efficiency, transparency, and measurement expected from other company functions.
 It is when those business fundamentals are missing you are handcuffed by the mystic and your magician.

-To start unravelling the sales function mystic, the challenge for a CEO is understanding where the business is genuinely operating, and what changes need to be made.
+The challenge for a CEO is to start unravelling the sales function mystic.
+This means understanding where the business is genuinely operating and what changes need to be made.
 This can be confronting when you slowly lift the lid on this functional group and take a look inside.
-It is more complex than most people often think; if you want a high-performance sales function.
+It is more complex than most people think if you want a high-performance sales function.

 It is not a function that you can go ‘full steam ahead’ toward for change.
 You need to take considered steps and set out a plan.
 As CEO, you need to be educating yourself to validate and organise the responses that often come from the magicians and their team.